 When hanging your basket, choose a sunny, sheltered location within easy viewing range so you can watch the hummingbirds up close.
 Or, if your basket contains low-light garden plants, pick an appropriate spot in the shade.

-Wherever you decide to hang your hummingbird garden, be sure to include a comfortable place nearby where you can sit back, relax and enjoy the view.
+Wherever you decide to hang your potted flowers that attract hummingbirds, be sure to include a comfortable place nearby where you can sit back, relax and enjoy the view.